Description

 Visual Perception Skill: Coloring Tracking Worksheets

-Busy lives make it difficult to think of activities that pair well with learning objectives.
-Below, I’ve listed suggestions to help you teach the week’s objectives.
+Because busy lives make it difficult to think of activities that pair well with learning objectives, I’ve provided suggestions to help you teach the week’s objectives.
 Choose activities that your child would enjoy and that fit into your schedule.
 As often as possible, achieve the learning from books, play time, craft time, and current activities

-- Shamrock Craft God the Father
+Bible Activities: God the Father

-- God the Father:
+- Who is God the Father?

 God shows His love to us by forgiving and forgetting our sins.